 Workforce including volunteering

-All non-clinical staff who can work from home are doing so from today, but must be prepared to come on site if required to cover non-clinical essential duties
+All non-clinical staff who can work from home are doing so, but must be prepared to come on site if required to cover non-clinical essential duties

 All staff who are 70 years old or over have been asked to stay at home for the duration of the Government social distancing order.

-All volunteers, except reception volunteers under 70 years old are to stay at home for the duration of the Government social distancing order.
+All volunteers are to stay at home for the duration of the Government social distancing order.

 The current advice is that you need to self-isolate for two weeks if you or someone in your household develops a high temperature or new persistent cough.

 All hospice and community fundraising events and gatherings have been cancelled or postponed with income lost or vastly reduced as a result

 The Hospice Lottery will run as normal for the foreseeable future

 All shops will be closed to customers from Monday 23 March